aberba/twi-synonyms/README.md

 A list of words in English (British) and their Twi translations (synonyms).
 The Asanti (Asante or Ashanti) language dialect is used to ensure consistency.
 Contributions are welcomed.

-> NOTE: I'm planning to automate this whole process using software as doing it manually is bth cumbersome and not interesting anymore.
+> NOTE: The plan is to automate this whole process using software.
+Doing it manually is both cumbersome and not interesting anymore.

 ## Twi Characters.